No, Robots Aren’t Taking Over: Why You Shouldn’t Freak Out About ATS and AI in Recruiting

 Taking Back the Power

 Seriously.
-Applicant Tracking Systems are actually nothing to be afraid of, and they don’t have as much control as you probably think.
+ATS’s are actually nothing to be afraid of, and they don’t have as much control as you probably think.

-ATS stands for Applicant Tracking System — it’s a type of software designed to automatically scan and filter candidates’ applications, making recruiters’ lives easier.
+ATS stands for Applicant Tracking System — it’s a type of software designed to automatically scan, screen, and organize high volumes of job applications, making recruiters’ lives easier.

 So, yes, you definitely want to optimize your resume for ATS software… but you don’t want to become the robot.
 You still need to sound like a real person who can solve problems, think strategically, and effectively communicate with other humans.